broadinstitute/cromwell/docs/backends/HPC.md

 When Cromwell runs a workflow, it first creates a directory `<cromwell_root>/<workflow_uuid>`.
 This is called the `workflow_root` and it is the root directory for all activity in this workflow.

 Each `call` has its own subdirectory located at `<workflow_root>/call-<call_name>`.
 This is the `<call_dir>`.
 Any input files to a call need to be localized into the `<call_dir>/inputs` directory.
-There are different localization strategies that Cromwell will try until one works.
-Below is the default order specified in `reference.conf` but it can be overridden:
+There are different localization strategies that Cromwell will try until one works:

 * `hard-link` - This will create a hard link to the file
 * `soft-link` - Create a symbolic link to the file.
 This strategy is not applicable for tasks which specify a Docker image and will be ignored.
 * `copy` - Make a copy the file
+* `cached-copy` introduced in cromwell 41 as an experimental feature.
+This copies files to a file cache in `<workflow_root>/cached-inputs` and then hard links them in the `<call_dir>/inputs` directory.

+`cached-copy` is intended for a shared filesystem that runs on multiple physical disks, where docker containers are used.
+Hard-links don't work between different physical disks and soft-links don't work with docker.
+Copying uses a lot of space if a multitude of tasks use the same input. `cached-copy` copies the file only once to the physical disk containing the `<workflow_root>` and then uses hard links for every task that needs the input file.
+This can save a lot of space.

+The default order in `reference.conf` is `hard-link`, `soft-link`, `copy`

 Shared filesystem localization is defined in the `config` section of each backend.
 The default stanza for the Local and HPC backends looks like this: